 Select Simple user account to enable you to import users from the LDAP server using an authorized (search-entitled) user account and password.
 If you select this option, the following options are enabled:

-In the Authentication Principal box, type the authorized user name.
+In the Authentication Principal box, enter the authorized user name.

-In the Authentication Credentials box, type the password.
+In the Authentication Credentials box, enter the password.

 Under Data Retrieving Settings:

 In the Port field, enter the port of the LDAP server.